top of page

 No.

-Hydration is considered supportive therapy, not a concurrent infusion when paired with therapeutic infusions.
+Hydration is considered supportive therapy, not a concurrent or sequenital infusion when paired with therapeutic infusions.

 If hydration is running with a medication infusion: